juanpc2018/acer-Aspire-5/README.md

 only 1 ram slot.
 thats why is cheap.

+The Ac-Dc power in jack is small, plug technology, very interior to Apple MagSafe, or Microsoft Surace 2 Pro magnetic connector. probably that is the weakest, most dangerous point.

+The Good:
 The screen is FullHD 1920x1080 15.x" very nice, for a cheap machine the screen is nice. there is always the dilema, to buy a smaller oled high quality screen, or a big but acceptable Quality.
 Big screen, closer makes you feel inmersed more in the OS.